aszegedi/testcafe-examp/README.md

 # PoC project for Cloudbreak GUI

+We use Protractor and Jasmine for our GUI E2E and Integration tests.
+However in the near future we have basically change our existing projects, because of the WebDriverJS promise manager is being to deprecate and remove.
+So we saw the time to look around and give something new a try.

+The Depreciation Plan says:

+* **Phase 1: allow users to opt-out of the promise manager** (October 2016)
+* **Phase 2: opt-in to the promise manager** (October 2017)
+* **Phase 3: removing the promise manager** (October 2018)

+check the [SeleniumHQ's github issue](https://github.com/SeleniumHQ/selenium/issues/2969) for details.

+> "Instead of the control flow, you can synchronize your commands with promise chaining or the upcoming ES7 feature async/await...The latest Node.js provides native async/await, which means we can get stable e2e test without using control flow in javascript test.
+>
+> **Note:**
+> To write and run native async/await test, the node.js version should be greater than or equal to 8.0, and Jasmine version should be greater than or equal to 2.7" by [Protractor](https://www.protractortest.org/#/async-await)

 ## Background
 1. [An Overview of JavaScript Testing in 2018](https://medium.com/welldone-software/an-overview-of-javascript-testing-in-2018-f68950900bc3)
 2. [Use React tools for better Angular apps](https://medium.com/@martin_hotell/use-react-tools-for-better-angular-apps-b0f14f3f8114)